1ceaham/dAlembertGitTutorial/README.md

 Of course, it's possible to rewrite history and delete the commit where we added the text initially, but that leads to **_SUPER DANGER LAND_**, and we don't want to go there during this tutorial.
 For now, let's just be happy with the fact that we're back at our simple little "hello world."

+### Working on your own code
+The knowledge you've gained up until this point is all you need to version your own code locally, which is *perfectly fine*.
+If there's no reason for you to put your code up on the internet, then don't do it!
+After all, you back up your work regularly, so there shouldn't be any need to duplicate it further, right?
+With these tools, you can use `git init` in a directory, `git add` the files you want to track (and probably put the rest in your `.gitignore`), `git commit` to take a snapshot, and keep on developing!
+No more need to keep versions in different folders.
+When you remember that nice idea you had a few months ago, you can look at `git log` to figure out which revision had the idea, `git checkout <commit>` or `git diff <commit> <file>` to see how it was different from what you've got currently, and then hop back to whatever you were working on with `git checkout master`.
+If you don't care about the internet, skip straight down to the [branches](#branches) section below for a few more tools that will help you to be even more productive.

 ## Working with remote repos
 ### Adding a remote and pushing
 Whether on your network, another drive, or on a centralized server (like GitHub), you can add a link from your local repo to a remote repo with `git remote add`, a name, and a location.
 If you are beginning with a local repo, it's common to initialize the remote as a bare repo (meaning it doesn't have any items or any commits) so that you can directly `git push` (or, in other words, copy) the current state of your local repo to the new location without any conflicts.